Galal Yafai

+As an amateur, he won a silver medal at the 2017 European Championships; gold at the 2018 Commonwealth; bronze at the 2019 European Games; and gold at the 2020 Olympics.

-Personal life
+Early life

 Yafai was born to Yemeni parents.
 He is the younger brother of boxers Kal Yafai and Gamal Yafai.
-Yafai was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to boxing.
+Yafai was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for his services to boxing.

 Amateur career

 While representing England in the light-flyweight division, the southpaw won a silver medal at the 2017 European Championships and gold at the 2018 Commonwealth Games, and bronze while representing Great Britain in the flyweight division at the 2019 European Games.
 He also competed at the 2016 Rio Olympics.

 At the 2016 European Boxing Olympic Qualification Tournament held in Samsun, Turkey, Yafai defeated Samuel Carmona Heredia of Spain by unanimous decision in his semifinal to secure his place in the 2016 Olympic.
 He won his round of 32 fight defeating Simplice Fotsala of Cameroon.
 He lost his Round of 16 fight to Joahnys Argilagos of Cuba.

 In May 2019, Yafai was selected to compete at the 2019 European Games in Minsk, Belarus.
 He also competed at the 2019 World Championships in Yekaterinburg, Russia, where he lost by unanimous decision to Billal Bennama in the quarter-finals.
 He qualified to represent Great Britain at the 2020 Summer Olympics, where he won the gold medal in the flyweight division beating Carlo Paalam of the Philippines in the final.